Skip to content

 What data formats does the SDK output?

 The SDK streams motion data via the RGMP v2 binary protocol, providing quaternion orientations, 3D positional vectors, and raw IMU readings (accelerometer, gyroscope, magnetometer) per sensor node.
-Timestamps are nanosecond-precision.
+The protocol supports microsecond resolution.
+See device specifications for details.

 Does it support ROS2?